 KASANKA NATIONAL PARK

 Kasanka is a small park of 420 sq km.
-If it was a square it would be 20 km x 20 km.
-This makes it an easy park to get around without getting lost!
 It is open throughout the year but during the rainy season some of the roads get a bit boggy, so ask for road conditions if you travel between November and May.